 As soon as you see two lines, there are countless ways you are encouraged to prepare and celebrate your pregnancy and baby on the way.
-It seems like we can’t get enough of women when they are expecting their little bundle (or bundles) of joy.
+It seems like we can’t get enough of a person when they are expecting their little bundle (or bundles) of joy.
 If you are pregnant, you are encouraged to share, share, share.
-The message these woman receive seems to be one of support and celebration–this is a big moment, Mama and we are here for you.
+The message these people receive seems to be one of support and celebration–this is a big moment and we are here for you.

 When your baby dies you realize the harsh reality.
 Our society is obsessed with pregnancy and babies–until the baby dies.

 Once there is no more baby, the expectation for those grieving mamas is to find a quiet place and be sad.
 Don’t make any more announcements.
 Don’t share.
 Please, just take care of yourself and don’t say anything about it because you might make someone uncomfortable.

 Why does society react this way?
 Why do we look the other way when a baby dies?

 Because when a baby dies, it’s not very cute.
 The photos are heartbreaking, there are no more parties to plan, and sending sympathy cards is not as fun as shopping for onesies.
 We live in a culture obsessed with imagery and it is really hard to make miscarriage, stillbirth, and neonatal death look Pinterest-worthy.